 Season pork with the House Seasoning.
 Dust the pork with about 1/3 cup of flour and toss lightly.
-Heat bacon grease and butter.
+Heat bacon grease and 4 tablespoons butter.
 Brown meat in hot fat and remove to a large bowl using a slotted spoon.
 Leaving fat in Dutch oven, saute bell pepper, onions, celery and garlic.
 Brown vegetables and remove to bowl with a slotted spoon, leaving a total of 3 tablespoons of fat to make your roux.

 To make roux:

 Add about 1/4 cup of flour, stirring constantly and slowly until flour is a nice deep brown, being careful not to burn the flour.
 Slowly add beef broth or water and stir.
 Bring to a simmer and add back beef and vegetables.
 Add bay leaves, thyme, hot sauce, Worcestershire sauce, pepper, salt, and dried basil and stir.
 Add the extra-spicy tomatoes and simmer for about 1 hour and 30 minutes, stirring occasionally.